-Shoulder, Knee, Knee Pain, Hand and Wrist
+Shoulder, Knee, Hand, Wrist

 Arthroscopy is a diagnostic and surgical procedure that uses small button-sized incisions to examine or treat medical conditions.

 Matt knows first-hand how arthroscopic surgery is used to treat orthopedic injuries.